-5.4.4.
-To have passed the Animal Handling Practical Assessment

-5.5 Progression and Award

-- 5.5.1.
-Provided the appropriate requirements are met a student can choose either to progress to Level 5 BSc, BVetMed Year 1 or to claim the award of Certificate of Higher Education. - 5.5.2.
+5.3.2.
+To have gained a weighted aggregated average of 40% from modules to the value of 120 credits with modules amounting to a total of no more than 30 credits gaining a mark between 30 and 39%.
+All other modules must gain a mark of 40% or more.
+5.4.
+Requirements to Progress to Year 1 of the BVetMed 5.4.1.
+To have passed individual module(s) (including exemptions) according to 5.2. above amounting to 120 credits AND 5.4.2.
+To have attended the formative ISFOral OR 5.4.3.
+To have achieved an aggregated weighted average of 50% from the modules with no more than one or two modules amounting to 30 credits in total gaining a mark between 40 and 49%.
+All other modules must gain a mark of 50% or more.
+AND 5.4.4.
+To have attended the formative ISFOral 5.5 Progression and Award 5.5.1.
+Provided the appropriate requirements are met a student can choose either to progress to Level 5 BSc, BVetMed Year 1 or to claim the award of Certificate of Higher Education.
+5.5.2.
 In order to progress towards or gain a given award a student will need to have passed and gained credit for modules that meet the required pattern for that award, as defined in the Award Pathway document for BSc and MSci, or the requirements specified here for the BVetMed.

-6. Consequences of Failure
+6. Consequences of Failure 6.1.

-- 6.1.
 A student who fails a module at the first attempt shall have a right to resit.
-They will be required to resit those pieces of work that were failed (with less than 50%) at the next available opportunity. - 6.2.
-Where the student has not yet completed all of the modules in a Stage, they will be required to resit any piece of work with a mark of less than 50% in order to pass a module if it has not been passed on aggregate at the first attempt. - 6.3.
-The module mark obtained at the second attempt will be no greater than 40%.
-However, where the work deserves a mark of more than 40% that mark shall be used for the purposes of calculating the overall average mark of 50% required in 5.4. above. - 6.4.
-When a module resit involves a piece of assessed work, the amount of time the resit student is given to do that work should be the same as on the first occasion. - 6.5.
+They will be required to resit those pieces of work that were failed (with less than 50%) at the next available opportunity.
+6.2.
+Where the student has not yet completed all of the modules in a Stage, they will be required to resit any piece of work with a mark of less than 50% in order to pass a module if it has not been passed on aggregate at the first attempt.
+6.3.
+The module mark obtained at the second attempt will be no greater than 50%.
+However, where the work deserves a mark of more than 50% that mark shall be used for the purposes of calculating the overall average mark of 50% required in 5.4. above.
+6.4.
+When a module resit involves a piece of assessed work, the amount of time the resit student is given to do that work should be the same as on the first occasion.
+6.5.
 A student who is studying full time and has failed either the first or second year of their degree course at the second attempt and has not previously repeated a year of undergraduate study at the College (on any programme) will be entitled to repeat the year.
 The number of attempts at assessments will be the same as for those students not repeating the year.
-All Year Marks or Module Marks under the 'repeat year' rule will be capped at a maximum of a bare pass and that will be the mark carried forward for degree classification. - 6.6.
+All Year Marks or Module Marks under the 'repeat year' rule will be capped at a maximum of a bare pass and that will be the mark carried forward for degree classification.
+6.6.
 A student who is studying full time and has failed the year at the second attempt and has previously repeated a year of undergraduate study at the College (on any programme) will be required to withdraw from the course.
-They will have a right of appeal as described in College Regulations - 6.7.
-A full time student who has not passed at the end of a repeated year is required to appeal irrespective of any deferrals.
+They will have a right of appeal as described in College Regulations